sparkflows/sparkflows-docs/docs/tutorials/data-quality/data-quality.rst

 Workflow
 --------

-Below is the workflow to do Data Profile
+Below is the workflow to do Data Profile.

 * Reads data from a sample dataset.
 * Summary of the numeric fields.